-The VV will not dwell on this subject, but it should be noted that one significant application of photography in the Victorian era was to create a permanent record of the deceased.
+The VV will not dwell on this subject, but there was a trend in the Victorian era for using the relatively new art of portrait photography to create a record of the deceased.

-Some pictures showed the dead as if they were still alive, clothed in their Sunday best, even arranged in a 'living' pose side by side with parents or other siblings.
-The concept may appear bizarre - not to say horrific - today.
-But, for many poorer families, this would have been the single occasion on which they could justify the expense of a professional photographer.
-And, although we now take it for granted that family snapshots record the lives of our loved ones over the years, that single post-mortem image may have been the only visible record of a once cherished life.
+Some pictures even showed the dead as if they were still living, being washed and clothed in their Sunday best, even arranged in a natural pose, side by side with their parents and siblings.
+Such a concept may appear bizarre - not to say extremely disturbing today; but for many poorer families this would have been the only occasion when they could justify the cost of employing a professional photographer.
+And, although we take it for granted now that family snapshots record the lives of our loved ones while they are alive, that single post-mortem image may well have been the only visible record of what had been a cherished life.

 The VV will post one image here.
 It is a very poignant scene in which two living children stand beside the bed in which the body of their sister lies.
 The living look brave and resigned, and yet they are blurred, almost 'ghostly' in form, and that is due to the length of time needed for the exposure of the film.